j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 2. change locations of clickable buttons and ocr text boxex locations so that bot can properly execute all its commands and validity checks.

+Full explanation:
+Game adds horizontal or vertical borders depending of current aspect ratio and extends them based on resolution.
+As shift is based on 16:9 aspect ratio, such as 1920x1080 resolution, 0 height means no border and 0 width means some border width which gets added on each side of screen
+    - as 16:9 resolution have no borders at the top/bottom of screen, it already has the minimal border height of 0.
+    Thus, height can only get values >= 0 because other resolution can only possibly add more border.
+    - 16:9 however includes a small border on both left and right side.
+It's length?
+Depends on user's monitor base resolution and current game resolution so it cannot be determined automatically.
+Thus, width can get both negative and positive values because on certain aspect ratios, border is smaller/is removed altogether OR is wider than base border.
+To measure border pixel width/height, use ``btd6bot/tools/show_coordinates`` tool or something similar.

+Unfortunately shifting can only adjust non-static coordinates (monkey/hero locations, ability targets etc.).
+Static locations like text and button locations do change between aspect ratios and therefore must be updated manually by editing the ``btd6bot/Files/custom_locations.json`` file.

 For 1.
 - use ``btd6bot/tools/show_coordinates`` tool and measure the width or height of borders in pixels
 - use the *Enable in-game resolution shift* setting and set a custom value.
-With height (top+bottom borders) you simply add the height.
+With height (top+bottom borders) you simply add the height if necessary.
 With width, you have to just test approximate value because 16:9 resolution has a base border length so thinner/wider border must take this into account.

 For 2.
 - open ``btd6bot/Files/custom_locations.json``.
-You can also open ``btd6bot/bot/locations.py`` to check the info docs and see what each value represents
+You can also open ``btd6bot/bot/locations.py`` to check the info docs and see what each value represents.
+Only in-game locations should require changes: these are the following dictionaries
+    - ``"CLICK"`` -> ``"ingame"``, ``"hero_left_menu"`` and ``"hero_right_menu"``
+    - ``"TEXT"`` -> ``"ingame"``
 - again, use the ``show_coordinates`` tool.
 Save coordinates and change corresponding 2-tuple or 4-tuple values.

 Now whenever you have the in-game resolution shift enabled, bot uses ``custom_locations.json`` coordinates instead.
-To use default ``locations.py`` values, simply disable the setting.
+To use default ``locations.py`` values, simply disable shifting.

 # <u>GUI windows</u>